umputun/secrets/README.md

     - MAX_EXPIRE - maximum expiration period in secs, default 86400 (24h)
     - PIN_SIZE - default 5
     - PIN_ATTEMPTS - default 3
 1. run the system with `docker-compose up -d`.
-This will download prepared image from docker hub
+This will download prepared image from docker hub and start all components.
-1. if you want to build it from sources - `docker-compose build` will do it
+1. if you want to build it from sources - `docker-compose build` will do it, and then `docker-compose up -d`.

 ## API

 Secrets provides trivial REST to save and load messages.
-Just two easy calls:
+Just two calls:

 ### Save message